viliger2/ShrineOfRepair/README.md

 good model, texturing - Extrabee

 ## TODO
-* add snowy and sandy variant if someone explains how hoopo does it
-* make a good billboard icon, preferably with shader similar to other in-game shrines
 * maybe make a version that accounts to which items you repair, so I don't have to use custom formulas and hack game design solutions

 ## Version history